“Our Bodies, Our Minds: Paths to Wellness”, a moderated panel discussion

 November 13, 2016 – Laguna Beach hosted distinguished author and human rights activist Jessica Buchleitner to present her 50 Women anthology series.
 The event was co-sponsored by the Laguna Beach Seniors, Inc. and presented at their the Susi Q Community Center in Laguna Beach and was open to the public.

-From the 50 Women Project website:
+From the 50 Women Project website: (note, no longer active)

 In these individual stories, the women discuss their unique experiences navigating and overcoming obstacles concerning political, cultural and societal issues, armed conflict, gender-based violence, immigration, health afflictions and business ventures.